-Our top scientific institutions, the U.S. military, NASA, NOAA, leading companies in the oil industry (including Shell and British Petroleum), and nearly all credible experts say pollution is causing our planet to get warmer.
-Still, false information designed to discredit climate science is actively promoted by organizations with ties to fossil fuels, and many leaders in Congress are also spreading disinformation for political reasons.
+Our top scientific institutions, including the U.S. military, NASA, and NOAA all say pollution is causing our planet to get warmer.
+Still, false information designed to discredit climate science is actively promoted by organizations with ties to coal and oil.
+Many leaders in Congress are also spreading disinformation about the climate.
 While fossil fuel companies are generating enormous profits, we ultimately will bear the costs associated with extreme weather and rising sea levels.
 Representatives for Mississippi in the United States Congress have an important role in supporting efforts to solve the issue.
-We've researched every district and made it easy for you to lookup your representatives' positions on climate.
-Enter an address in the form below to find your House representative.
+Find your representatives and their positions on climate by using the form below.

 Science shows that there is an increase of carbon dioxide in Earth's atmosphere.
-But it has not been compellingly proven that mankind is responsible for the rise in atmospheric CO2, nor is it clear what impact CO2 has on Earth's temperatures. - False claim issued by Roger Wicker
+But it has not been compellingly proven that mankind is responsible for the rise in atmospheric CO2, nor is it clear what impact CO2 has on Earth's temperatures. - Roger Wicker

 District 1: Trent Kelly represents district 1 in Mississippi.
-He is against efforts to address climate change.
+He has stood against efforts to address the causes of climate change.
 He voted to repeal legislation that was designed to reduce CO2 emissions from power plants.

 District 2: Bennie Thompson represents district 2 in Mississippi.
 He supports efforts to address climate change.

 District 4: Steven Palazzo is the rep for district 4.
-He has a terrible record on the environment.
-He is against efforts to address climate change, and has proposed legislation to abolish the EPA (the Environmental Protection Agency).
-In case you are unsure about the EPA's importance, take a look at what the United States was like before the EPA.
+He has a poor record on the environment.
+He has proposed legislation to abolish the EPA (the Environmental Protection Agency).